-Author has written 41 stories for Harry Potter, Animorphs, Fairy Tales, Internet Detectives, Recess, Bible, Shogun, Yu-Gi-Oh, Jurassic Park, Power Rangers, Hardy Boys/Nancy Drew, Final Fantasy VII, Super Sentai, Walking with Dinosaurs, Little Miss Sunshine, Lord of the Rings, and Keeping Up Appearances.
+Author has written 47 stories for Harry Potter, Animorphs, Fairy Tales, Internet Detectives, Recess, Bible, Shogun, Yu-Gi-Oh, Jurassic Park, Power Rangers, Hardy Boys/Nancy Drew, Final Fantasy VII, Super Sentai, Walking with Dinosaurs, Little Miss Sunshine, Lord of the Rings, Keeping Up Appearances, and Hetalia - Axis Powers.

 Hi everyone.
 My name here is Sjeherazade.
 I'm also known as Miripzie, Mira, Hatsukou no Mira and Gaupagirl.
 I 'm just another dork who loves to tell stories.

 Ok, my first fanfiction was an accident.
 I had finally got enough money to buy a computer for my homework.
 Unfortunately it was just before the summer vaccation so I wouldn't get any use for it in several months.
 And one night when I was tired of all computer games...
 I started to write something...
 And for some reason I saved it... then some days later I found the document and read it... and I didn't only like it, I wanted to know what would happen to the characters... and the only way to see that... was to continue.

 I'm no fan of Hentai and you will never find any hentai stories by me... if you do, it's a parody.
 But... when I write a fanfic about a manga/anime that takes place in Japan I'm trying to make a really "japanese" story.
 Which means there is a lot of dragons, origami and other things (and if there isn't said that the characters is NOT japanese I take it as obvious.
 And the same thing if a character is French, Russian or English, that gives me an exeuse to read about different places and learn more about the world...
 And it makes the characters more "real"